soufianchk/TabSafe/README.md

 Contributions are welcome!
 Feel free to open issues and submit pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE.md).

 ---

-Enjoy a more organized browsing experience with the "Save Tab" extension!
+Enjoy a more organized browsing experience with the "TabSafe" extension!